Luos-io/Documentation/src/pages/luos-technology/message/command.md

 There are three general categories of commands, that are separated regarding the level of handling the messages received from a node.
 These messages are either handled in Luos level, in Robus level or in service level.

+You can find the full list of commands <a href="https://github.com/Luos-io/Luos/blob/master/inc/luos_list.h" target = "_blank"> here </a>.

 ### Commands handled in Robus level
 | Command | Function |
 | :---: | :---: |